R2bEEaton-Minecraft/CoreProtectTimeLapse/docs/commands.md

 /cptl setup
 ```

+**⚠️ WARNING! ⚠️:** This is a destructive process, please either make a backup or ONLY run this on a backup!

 This is not a necessary command, but performs a series of helpful other commands that can make the time-lapse look better.
 Currently, it runs: